-The Learning Resources Center is located in F Building and presently includes the audiovisual resources on the first floor and the print collection on the second floor.
+The Learning Resources Center is located in Building F and presently includes the audiovisual resources on the first floor and the print collection on the second floor.
 It has been designed and furnished with carrels, chairs, and tables to permit a variety of individual study and learning spaces.
 Rest rooms and drinking fountains are adjacent to the entrance and stairway on both floors.
 An elevator is accessible for the handicapped.

 The book, periodical, and microfilm collections are located on the second floor in the large reading and browsing area (F240).
-To insure that the print collection will be available for your use, an electronic book security system has been installed.
 Approximately 100,000 books, 700 magazine subscriptions and newspapers, records, tapes, films, filmstrips, and slides are currently in the collection.
-Microfilm includes 26 magazine titles, the complete New York Times and Congressional Record, and much of the Chicago Tribune and Wall Street Journal.
+The microfilm collection includes magazine titles, the complete New York Times and Congressional Record, and much of the Chicago Tribune and Wall Street Journal.